How does Rest Less make money

 Antarctica

-For a once-in-a-lifetime experience, there’s Antarctica…and November marks the start of the winter cruise season here.
-This bleakly beautiful part of the world is blanketed with ice and, at this time of year, few cruise ships have passed through, so much of the scenery is at its most pristine.
+For a once-in-a-lifetime experience, there’s Antarctica…and November marks the start of its winter cruise season.
+This bleakly beautiful part of the world is blanketed with ice, and at this time of year, few cruise ships have passed through, so much of the scenery is at its most pristine.

 As you cruise through these freezing waters and gaze out at the blue-white glaciers and icebergs around you, the beauty of the frozen landscape might just leave you speechless.
 And, in November, prices are still considerably lower than in December and January, which is peak season.